This chapter provides an overview of the mid to late Pleistocene relative sea level record at Bermuda.

 Evidence of past positions of sea level

 Being close to the acme of a Pleistocene interglacial period, we are today experiencing high sea levels which have been exceeded on only a few occasions during the past 1 million years or so.
 Now is, therefore, not the most opportune time to examine field evidence of past sea level positions.
-Other than in regions of the globe where the land has been uplifted, the majority of such evidence is submerged and buried by modern marine sediments.
+Other than in regions of the globe where the land has been uplifted, the majority of surviving evidence is submerged and buried by modern marine sediments.

-Evidence of past high sea levels from sedimentary deposits
+Evidence of high sea levels

-There is good evidence of the few occasions, during the last 1 million years or so, when sea levels at Bermuda were higher than at present.
-This evidence takes the form of ancient marine features, created by the sea, which today occur above the elevation of their modern equivalents.
-For example, some beach features, such as the beach step (Figures 4g and 4h, Chapter 4), can provide a relatively precise record of sea level position at the time of their formation.
-Erosional features (Figure 8a) and accumulations of debris, formed by wave action, can also be useful “markers”, of past high sea levels.
-More information on ancient marine deposits and their role in establishing past high sea level positions on Bermuda is provided in Chapter 4.
+On Bermuda, there is a good record of the few occasions, during the last 1 million years or so, when relative sea level (RSL) was higher than at present.
+The evidence takes the form of ancient marine features, created by the sea, which are found above the elevation of their modern counterparts.
+Ancient limestone beaches (Figures 4g and 4h, Chapter 4) are examples which can provide a relatively precise record of sea level position at the time of their formation.
+On Bermuda, such beaches have been preserved at 3 to 4 m (up to 12 ft) above their present-day equivalents.

 Biological evidence

 Albeit scarce, biological sea-level imprints do exist.
 Examples are found at Watch Hill Park in Smith’s Parish and on the shore of the Great Sound near Fort Scaur in Sandys Parish.
 At these localities, fossil molluscs which in life clung to, or bored into, inter-tidal or sub-tidal rock surfaces are today preserved intact, and articulated, “high and dry” above present sea level (Figure 8b).
+These small isolated colonies of fossil molluscs preserved above present sea level do not necessarily contradict the absence of in-situ coral reefs at the same elevation.
+It takes considerably less time for a submerged rock face to be colonised by molluscs than it does for a coral reef to form.

 Evidence from caves